Easy Pumpkin Fudge

 This was my basic fudge recipe with a few minor changes.

-- Instead of semi-sweet chocolate chips, stir in white chocolate chips.
-If you don’t want any visible chocolate, finely chop the white chocolate before adding.
+- PRO-Tip: If you don’t want any visible chocolate, finely chop the white chocolate before adding it.
 Note that chocolate chips are designed to keep their shape for the best results with chocolate chip cookie recipes but don’t always melt completely without some vigorous stirring.

 - PRO-Tip: If you don’t have a candy thermometer, just allow your fudge mixture to boil for 5 minutes so it will be firm enough when it is chilled.